Est. 1997 | Last Update: 24 Jul, 2008

 Macau Rules

-The Sands did has a game titled "3 Card Poker."
-However this game is a simple showdown between the player and dealer, higher hand wins.
+In 2007 the Sands had a game titled "3 Card Poker."
+However, this game is a simple showdown between the player and dealer, higher hand wins.
 A player win paid 19 to 20, or even money less a 5% commission.
 Below is a return table for this game.
 The lower right cell shows a house edge of 2.50%.

 3 Card Poker - Sands Macau Rules